 I mentioned earlier the game uses the other vehicles as means of impeding your progress, and while hitting into other racers feels fair enough, the game scatters random meaningless vehicles across every track as moving obstacles.
 Some of them are completely solid and will bump you around, but the flashing ones are bombs, exploding on contact and taking out a decent chunk of your power meter.
 The main issue with these other vehicles is it makes it difficult to differentiate which vehicles are actual racers and which ones are just these obstacle cars.
 Most of the important vehicles look distinct enough to not be mistaken, but if you’re racing the Golden Fox you’ll find the obstacle cars have the same coloration as it, and if you fall too far behind you’ll see the fill-in racers are the same design of the obstacle cars as well.
 The obstacle cars also contribute to some of the issues in track design.
 F-Zero’s courses all have a decent length to them, each level usually trying to do something unique to make it stand out despite the fact many levels are cut from the same cloth.
 The hard twists and turns will require you to get a feel for turning without losing your speed, and many levels add in jumps that can get you to shortcuts or over hazardous terrain… or might potentially send you flying off course to an instant death if you aren’t careful.
 The odd thing is that many of these courses are pretty thin at points, sometimes limiting things to single file line that all the vehicles will need to take.
 These close quarters moments make it impossible to overtake the computer controlled opponents and mostly serve as a means of getting you to crash into other vehicles to lose all your speed.
 Don’t worry, the AI is very good at maintaining speed even after getting hit, and even if you’re in first place, obstacle cars will be driving ahead of you to try and screw you over at these tight stretches of track.

 Overtaking other racers isn’t just hard due to track design putting vehicles too close together at times.
 The AI has a pretty consistent speed even as it encounters the same obstacles as you, and if there aren’t obvious points like jumps or turns to get an edge over them, you will mostly have to hope your boosts will save your bacon.
-After finishing a lap, you’ll get a single speed boost you can use at any time so long as you don’t try to reserve hold onto more than three.
+After finishing a lap, you’ll get a single speed boost you can use at any time so long as you don’t try to hold more than three in reserve.
 The boosts aren’t really necessary on easier difficulties, but on harder ones they’ll end up being not that helpful either.
 They can’t really help you make up for a fatal mistake that put you far back, so they mostly serve as little advantages to take when things were already pretty close.
 It’s hard to get too upset about the AI getting faster on the higher difficulties though because the game doesn’t require too much of you.
 Having third place being perfectly acceptable does allow for sloppier play and doesn’t really encourage you to push yourself too hard.
 Getting that high does get harder with the higher difficulties, but it strips away some of the thrill of taking first place when doing worse is just as good.